The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 The Board recognizes the importance of succession planning in order to assure the

-Chair, the CEO, and other executive officers directly and through its committees.
-The
+succession of the Chair, the CEO, and other executive officers directly and through its

-Board leads CEO succession planning together with the Compensation Committee, Chair,
+succession planning together with the Compensation Committee, the Chair of the Board,

 STOCK OWNERSHIP